bruno-slv/Pure-JavaScript-Calculator/README.md

 - [Authors](#authors)

 ## Description
-    <p>A calculator app with a lot of built-in functionalities(for example, the four operations
-    and exponentiation) and a sidemenu to access extra operations.</p>
+A calculator app with a lot of built-in functionalities(for example, the four operations and exponentiation) and a sidemenu to access extra operations.
 ## Authors
 - bruno-slv